9. Database access

 ![]() |

-The advantage of ODBC connectors is that they provide a standard interface to the applications that use them.
-Thus, the new application will be able, with a single code, to communicate with any DBMS that has an ODBC connector, i.e., most DBMSs.
-The performance of ODBC connectors is lower than that of "proprietary" connectors, which can take full advantage of all the features of a specific DBMS.
-On the other hand, this provides great flexibility for the application: you can switch DBMSes without changing the code.
+The advantage of ODBC connectors is that they present a standard interface to the applications that use them.
+Thus, with a single code, the new application will be able to communicate with any SGBD with a ODBC, c.a.d or SGBD connector.
+The performance of ODBC connectors is not as good as that of "proprietary" connectors, which are able to exploit all the features of a particular SGBD.
+On the other hand, you get great application flexibility: you can change SGBD without changing the code.

-We are examining an example where the application uses either a MySQL5 database or a SQL Server Express database depending on the connection string provided.
-In the following, we assume that:
+We'll look at an example where the application uses a MySQL5 database or a SQL server Express database, depending on the connection string you give it.
+In the following, we assume that :

-- the SQL Server Express and MySQL5 DBMSs have been started
+- SGBD SQL Server Express and MySQL5 have been launched

-- the MySQL5 ODBC driver is present on the machine (see Section 1.2.6).
-The SQL Server 2005 driver is present by default.
+- that the ODBC driver from MySQL5 is present on the machine (see paragraph 1.2.6).
+The default is SQL Server 2005.

-- the databases used are those from section 9.4.2 for the MySQL5 database and those from section 9.4.1 for the SQL Server Express database.
+- the databases used are those in paragraph 9.4.2 for the MySQL5 base, that of the paragraph 9.4.1 for the SQL Server Express database.

 ![]() |

-Above, the SQL Server database [dbarticles.mdf] created in section 9.4.1 has been copied to the project folder.
+Above, the SQL Server [dbarticles.mdf] database created in paragraph 9.4.1 has been copied into the project file.

 The configuration file [App.config] is as follows: